SAND-Math: Using LLMs to Generate Novel, Difficult and Useful Mathematics Questions and Answers: Difficulty Hiking Examples

 \section{Difficulty Hiking Examples}

 Challenging problems are a key component for building high-quality SFT datasets that enhance the mathematical reasoning capabilities of LLMs.
-As detailed in Section~\ref{subsec:difficulty_hiking}, our approach systematically increases problem complexity by transforming an existing problem based on several key transformations such as incorporating new advanced theorem and a supporting concept etc.
+Our approach systematically increases problem complexity by transforming an existing problem based on several key transformations such as incorporating new advanced theorem and a supporting concept etc.

 Although the LLM is prompted to incorporate all elements, it often applies one of several transformation strategies in isolation.
 These strategies include: \begin{itemize} \item Incorporating the central theorem. \item Incorporating the supporting concept. \item Increasing the level of abstraction or generalization. \item Adding new constraints. \end{itemize}